pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

   Find this in your AWS account under the ADX subscription to this data set.
 - PII - Personally Identifiable Information.
 - channel - One of the 33 files that combine to make a csds object.
-- csds - The name given to the collection of 33 files extracted from a CS:GO demo.
+- csds - The name given to the collection of 33 files extracted from a CS2 demo.
-- demo - The name given to the server-recorded stream of event data from a match of CS:GO.
+- demo - The name given to the server-recorded stream of event data from a match of CS2.
   Sometimes ends in the .dem file extension.
-- [CS:GO] - Counter-Strike: Global Offensive.
+- [CS2] - Counter-Strike: Global Offensive.
   The game created by Valve that is played to generate this dataset.
-- [Valve] - The company that makes CS:GO.
+- [Valve] - The company that makes CS2.
-- [Steam] - The platform created by Valve that CS:GO players use to play the game online.
+- [Steam] - The platform created by Valve that CS2 players use to play the game online.
-- [FACEIT] - A third-party platform used to play CS:GO online.
+- [FACEIT] - A third-party platform used to play CS2 online.

 ### Motivation